 Production II expands on the basic techniques from MCOM 2503/MULT 2503/FSDM 1503.
 Coursework will expand field experience with camera operations with more professional equipment, audio and video recording, lighting, and editing.
 Students will produce a longer-form narrative or documentary feature that is 10-15 minutes in length.
 Lab fee: \$10.00.
-This course is offered only during the Spring semester each year.
 Prerequisites: MCOM 2503, MULT 2503, or FSDM 2503.